Magisk-Modules-Repo/NfcScreenOff/README.md

 The modded APK was generated using the method described [here](https://github.com/lapwat/NfcScreenOffPie).

  TODO
 - [x] Make a backup of original NfcNci.apk file so it can be restored when the phone restarts
-- [ ] Test on other phones (will a different framework-res.apk impact the generated APK?)
+- [x] Test on other phones (will a different framework-res.apk impact the generated APK?)
+-  - [x] Xiaomi Redmi K20 Pro (Havoc 2.8)
+-  - [x] Moto G5S Plus Lineage 16 (Android Pie)
+-  - [ ] Your phone?
+Feedbacks are welcomed!
+- [ ] Make it work for host card emulator to pay in stores
 - [ ] Decompile and recompile the host NfcNci.apk file rather than copying my custom modded APK
-- [ ] Make it work for host card emulator to pay in stores